 - CA Certificates,

-- CRLs.
+- CRL's,

-- CPs and CPSs.
+- CP's and CPS's.

-2.3 Time or frequency of publication
+2.3 Time or Frequency of Publication

-The updates to this CPS and corresponding CPs, performed yearly, shall be published immediately after its approval by the Management Group.
+The updates to this CP and corresponding CPS, performed annually, shall be published immediately after its approval by the Management Working Group.

 The certificate from Multicert CA shall be published immediately after its issuing.
-The CRL from Multicert CA shall be published at least once a week.
-Delta-CRL from Multicert CA shall be published, at least, every day.
+The CRL from Multicert CA shall be published at least once a day.
+Delta CRL from Multicert CA shall be published, at least, every 12 hours.

-2.4 Access controls on repositories
+2.4 Access Controls on Repositories

 The information published by Multicert S.A. shall be available on the Internet, being subject to access control mechanisms (read-only access).
-Multicert S.A. has implemented physical and logical security measures in order to prevent the addition, deletion, and change of the records in the repository by unauthorized people.
+Multicert S.A. has implemented hardware and software security measures to prevent non-authorized parties from adding, deleting or modifying repository records.

-3 Identification and authentication
+3 Identification and Authentication